-Besides, the Risk Management Department executes the following tests to assess the impact to the Bank's net income in each quarter, including the interest rate pressure test and special situation pressure test, and reports the result to the Assets and Liabilities Committee.
+Besides, the Risk Management Department executes the following tests to assess the impact to the Bank's net income in special situation pressure test, and reports the result to the Assets and Liabilities Committee.

 The Risk Management Department calculates the exposure amount of each trading departments and traders, and it also reports the risk reports, monitors over-limits, and performs follow-up actions under the regulations.